micheleangioni/message-board/readme.md

 ## Introduction

 The Message Board is a [Laravel 4](http://laravel.com) package which assigns a message board to each User, where posts and comments can be posted.
-Social features like "likes" are included as well.
+Bans and a roles and permission system is provided out of the box.
+Social features such as "likes" are included as well.

 ## Installation

 Message Board can be installed through Composer, first of all include `"michele-angioni/message-board": "dev-master"` to your composer.json and run `composer update` or `composer install`.
 Then run migrations and seeding through `php artisan migrate --package="michele-angioni/message-board"` and `php artisan db:seed --class="MessageBoardSeeder"` and you are done.

 ## Configuration